Zuehlke/software-engineering-corner/drafts/angular-feature-toggles.md

 *appFeatureFlag="'iframe'; else fallback"
 ```

-The setup of the feature flags directive is quite simple.
-We inject the feature flags instance, the `TemplateRef`, and the `ViewContainerRef`.
-We define two inputs: one for the flag key and another for an optional fallback template.
+The directive has two inputs: one for the flag key and another for an optional fallback template.
-A `computed` signal checks if the feature is enabled.
-Inside the constructor, we use an `effect` to reactively respond to changes in the signal.
-Based on the value, we either render the main template using `featureActive()` or the fallback template using `featureDisabled()`.
+Based on the value of the flag, we either render the main template or the fallback template.

-If the feature is active, we use the `ViewContainerRef` to create an embedded view from the `TemplateRef` that the directive is attached to.
-If the feature is not active, we clear the view container and, if a fallback template is provided via the `appFeatureFlagElse` input, render that instead.

 You might wonder why the input names seem weird.
-They are set like this on purpose to, so we can use this directive as a structural directive with the `*` prefix.
+This is necessary so the directive can be used as a structural directive with the `*` prefix.
+This so called [structural directive shorthand](https://angular.dev/guide/directives/structural-directives#structural-directive-shorthand) requires us to use a certain naming convention for the inputs.
-This is beneficial because Angular transforms the asterisk in front of a structural directive into an `<ng-template>` that hosts the directive and surrounds the element and its descendants behind the scene.
+Angular transforms the asterisk in front of a structural directive into an `<ng-template>` that hosts the directive and surrounds the element and its descendants behind the scene.
 Otherwise, we would have to do this ourselves anytime we use the directive.
-This so called [structural directive shorthand](https://angular.dev/guide/directives/structural-directives#structural-directive-shorthand) requires us to use a certain naming convention for the inputs.
-They need to have the directive selector as a prefix.

 ```js
 @Directive({